HamzaMsrc/Roblox-1LineClicker/READTHIS.md

 ### How to use:
 1. Open Roblox Studio.
 2. Create a `LocalScript` inside `StarterGui`.

-3. Paste the code from `MainScript.lua`.
+3. Paste the code from `StarterGui-LocalScript.lua`.